hydroper/as3parser/docs/features.md

 ## Generics

 A type or function may be generic.
+Type parameters in the output bytecode are simply the any type.

 - `.<P1, ...Pn>`
 - `where`